-There are many advantages of wind power, and with an estimated 40% of Europe's wind blowing over the UK we're in a prime position to take advantage of wind power — but could you install one on your domestic property?
+With an estimated 40% of Europe's wind blowing over the UK, we're in a prime position to take advantage of wind power — but could you install one on your domestic property?

-Wind power and wind turbines have a long history, but it is only in recent years that wind power is gaining in notoriety as construction costs go down and the UK searches for low-carbon answers.
+Wind power and wind turbines have a long history, but it is only in recent years that wind power has gained in notoriety as construction costs go down and the UK searches for low-carbon answers to generating energy.

-That is why so much money is being invested in large-scale wind production, both on and off shore, but domestic wind turbines are a completely different proposition.
+As such, much is being invested in large-scale wind production; but domestic wind turbines are a completely different proposition.
 Read on to find out how — or even if — this could work for your home.

-There are two main types of domestic wind turbines: the freestanding or pole-mounted wind turbine, and roof-mounted wind turbines.
+There are two main types of domestic wind turbines: the freestanding or pole-mounted wind turbine, and roof-mounted wind turbine.

-They also come in a whole variety of shapes and sizes, from small wind turbines unites that generate around 100W and charge a battery, to much bigger units that can generate between 0.6 and 50KW, which can be used to power homes and business.
+They also come in a whole variety of shapes and sizes, from small wind turbines units that generate around 100W and charge a battery, to much bigger units that can generate between 0.6 and 50KW, which can be used to power homes and businesses.

-Are domestic wind turbines suitable for my home?
+Is a domestic wind turbine suitable for my home?

 Determining whether a domestic wind turbine is a good choice for you is no easy matter.
-It will depend on everything from the location of your home and the type of turbine that is suitable, to whether you're on the grid and are suitable for the Feed-in Tariff scheme.
+It will depend on everything from the location of your home and the type of turbine, to whether you're on the grid and are suitable for the Feed-in Tariff scheme.

-However, before you rush off and buy a domestic wind-turbine it's vital that you do your homework first.
-Here are the main issues you should be looking at.
+So it's vital that you do your homework first.
+Here are the main issues you should be looking at:

 What is the wind speed like in your area?